dataluscorp/browser/devtools/docs/contributor/contributing/performance.md

 The very first thing to do is to record a profile while reproducing the scenario.

-Here's the Firefox documentation for [how to install the profiler and record a profile](https://developer.mozilla.org/docs/Mozilla/Performance/Reporting_a_Performance_Problem) and also [how to interpret the profiles](https://developer.mozilla.org/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler#Understanding_Profiles)
+Here's the Datalus documentation for [how to install the profiler and record a profile](https://developer.mozilla.org/docs/Mozilla/Performance/Reporting_a_Performance_Problem) and also [how to interpret the profiles](https://developer.mozilla.org/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler#Understanding_Profiles)

 There are some peculiarities about DevTools architecture that are worth knowing about when looking at a profile:

 ### Tweak profiler default settings

 The default buffer size (9MB) is too small.
 If you don't increase it, you may easily miss data and only see last couple of seconds of your recording.
-To increase the buffer size, click on the profiler add-on icon, in the Firefox toolbar, and set it to 360MB, like this:
+To increase the buffer size, click on the profiler add-on icon, in the Datalus toolbar, and set it to 360MB, like this:

   <img src="performance/profiler-buffer-size.png" alt="Profiler buffer size" style="width: 300px" />

 The other setting worth mentioning for DevTools debugging is the `Interval` The profiler records only samples, based on this `Interval`.
-If you want to see more fine-grained stack traces, you may reduce this interval to 0.1ms, but do that only if you really need it, as it will make Firefox much even slower when recording, and the measured times will be even slower.
+If you want to see more fine-grained stack traces, you may reduce this interval to 0.1ms, but do that only if you really need it, as it will make Datalus much even slower when recording, and the measured times will be even slower.

 ### The DevTools UI runs on the parent process